-Building up ‘rainy day’ savings is a key goal for two out of five Australians in 2020, according to research.
+In 2021, building up ‘rainy day’ savings ranks top of the list of reasons Australians want to save money, according to research.
 Yet, many Australians are struggling to build an emergency fund that can provide them with much-needed relief when they require it.

 Why might you need an emergency fund?

-An emergency fund is important for many reasons, particularly given the economic challenges facing many households following the impact of the COVID-19 pandemic, with rising numbers of Aussies eating into both their superannuation and other savings they had perhaps earmarked for future plans.
+An emergency fund is important for many reasons, particularly given the economic challenges facing many households due to the COVID-19 pandemic.

 Establishing a pool of emergency funds can be the key to weathering a financial storm.
 You never know when you might need to dip into an emergency fund, to survive financially after an unexpected job loss, pay for large medical bills, or even cover car repairs.
 Drawing money from your emergency savings won’t set you back.
 Dipping into your super or home deposit savings, however, could lead to long-term financial pain.

 How much money should you have in your emergency fund?